OpenSourceWorkflow/generator-kickstart/README.md

 ## Want to contribute?

-An open source workflow profits from any contribution.
-There is many ways you can help:
+Like any other open source project Kickstart also profits from any contribution.

 * [File a ticket](https://github.com/markusfalk/generator-kickstart/issues)
 * [Pull a request](https://github.com/markusfalk/generator-kickstart/pulls)